Connie's Clubhouse

 Koko’s Story: A Testament to Patience, Progress, and Possibility

-Then one day, with courage and trust, Koko’s mom and I decided to give it a try—we went for a short drive, got a coffee, and came back home.
-And he did great.
-That moment opened a new door.
-Since then, Koko has grown to not only tolerate but enjoy going out in the community—whether it's a grocery trip, a special event, or simply a drive.
-The progress is nothing short of extraordinary.
+One day, with courage and trust, Koko’s mom and Taylor decided to give it a try.
+They went for a short drive, got a coffee, and returned home.
+To their delight, Koko did great.
+That moment opened a new door for him.
+Since then, Koko has not only learned to tolerate but also to enjoy outings in the community, whether it's a trip to the grocery store, a special event, or simply a drive.
+The progress they've made is nothing short of extraordinary.
+While Koko is non-vocal, he is highly expressive in his own way.
+He may not speak with words, but his looks, actions, and sounds all convey deep meaning, if you're paying attention.
+Over time, Taylor and his family learned how to listen.

 Today, Koko: